gingi/web-cache/README.md

 * Not using Cache-Control headers at the moment.

 ##Changelog
+####v0.1.1
+* Supports a custom key generator.
+* Fixes a bug with unordered query parameters.
+* Other fixes and improvements.

 ####v0.1.0
 * Allows caching of unordered query parameters [#2].
 * Default path now caches everything below root [#1].